use-case

 Tips for a Better Email CRM

-1. Save selectively — Don't save every email.
-Focus on important communications that you'll need to reference.
+Save selectively — not every email deserves a CRM entry.
+Focus on communications you'll actually need to reference.

-2. Add context — When saving via the add-on, add a quick note about next steps or key points.
+When saving via the add-on, add a quick note in the page about next steps or key points.
+That context is easy to add in the moment and hard to reconstruct later.

-4. Review weekly — Scan your pipeline view weekly to update stages and follow up on stale leads.
+Review your pipeline board weekly to update stages and follow up on anything stale.
+The board view makes it obvious what's been sitting too long.

 Get Started